How we are helping

 Peace and stability are necessary to achieve inclusive and equitable growth in Myanmar.
 Australia provides support to peace negotiations, political dialogue, democratic reform processes, including elections, and development activities that provide new opportunities for people affected by conflict.

 Promoting human rights will be fundamental to building an inclusive state that values ethnic and religious diversity and protects the rights of all groups.
-We are supporting Myanmar to become a party to international human rights treaties and implement international human rights norms.
+We are supporting Myanmar to implement international human rights norms.

 Investments for promoting peace and stability